What can you do as a free member?

 You’re not just working to earn money or reputation.
 You’re working because you want to understand what’s going on.
 Every conversation feels like it might contain a clue.
 Every exploration segment feels like it could lead to something important.

-Now, to be clear, the game is still pretty linear right now.
+Now, to be clear, the game is still pretty linear.
 The choices are there, but it’s obvious that, at this stage of Early Access, a lot of them are being funneled in the same general direction.
-You’re given options, yes, but you can usually tell that the story is heading toward a specific destination no matter what.
+You’re given options, yes, but you can usually tell that the story is heading toward a specific destination, no matter what.

 Bladesong Short Sword

 I found myself more invested in that story than I expected.
-Like I mentioned before, the core loop is day for commissions, night for exploration and story.
+As I mentioned before, the core loop is day for commissions, night for exploration and story.
 The game clearly wants you to enjoy mastering the craft of blacksmithing, and I did.
 I spent plenty of time experimenting, tweaking designs, and trying to perfect my work.
-But a surprising amount of the time, I was playing because I wanted to see what happened next.
+And while I enjoyed the whole process of experimentation and design tweaking, I felt even more compelled to play because I wanted to know what happened next.

 Bladesong Shev